kilowhat/kilowhat.net/_extensions/wordpress.md

 ### On Flarum

-- Purchase the ["KILOWHAT WordPress Integration"](https://extiverse.com/extension/kilowhat/flarum-ext-wordpress) extension via the Extiverse website
+- Purchase the ["KILOWHAT WordPress Integration"](https://flarum.org/extension/kilowhat/flarum-ext-wordpress) extension on Flarum.org
-- If this is your first premium extension purchase from Extiverse, follow the "Composer configuration" instructions available at <https://extiverse.com/premium/subscriptions>
+- If this is your first premium extension purchase from Flarum.org, click and follow the "Instructions" button at the top of your [subscriptions page](https://flarum.org/dashboard/subscriptions)
 - Install the extension via Composer: `composer require kilowhat/flarum-ext-wordpress`
 - Open the Flarum admin panel and enable the "Backoffice" extension which has automatically been installed
 - Still in the Flarum admin panel, enable the "WordPress Integration" extension